 Collective Investment Schemes (CISs) in which a Funds SICAV is invested must fulfil certain requirements:

-- They cannot misrepresent the statutes and regulations of the Funds SICAV in terms of its objective and risk limit.
+- They can not distort the statutes and regulations of the SICAV of Funds when it comes to its risks object and limit.

-- They must be CISs based in countries of the OECD that are not tax havens and that are registered and supervised.
+- They owe be IICs based in OECD countries that they are not tax havens and that are registered and supervised.

-- The stocks or shares in CISs must be liquid (negotiated in the case of companies or that guarantee the reimbursements charged to their capital) and their net asset value must be subject to regulated periodic advertising.
+- The stock or shares of the IICs have be liquid (negotiated in the event of companies or that they guarantee the reimbursements charge to its assets) and its net asset value has be subject to the regulated periodic advertising.

-- Funds SICAVs benefit from the the same taxation as the SICAV.
+- The SICAV of Funds enjoys the same taxation that the SICAV.